kenfar/DataGristle/README.rst

 -  gristle_slicer

-   -  Used to extract a subset of columns and rows out of an input file.
+   -  Used to extract a subset of columns and/or rows out of an input file.
+   -  Uses python slicing notation to specific items or ranges of items to extract.

 -  gristle_sorter